 Blocked gutters can cause damaging water spillage to walls and windows.
 To avoid leaks and ensure good drainage, make sure your gutters and drains are clear.
 The best time to do this is after a few dry days so that leaves and debris are lighter to remove, but any time will do.

-While you’re outside take a look at the pointing and organise any necessary repairs, as frost will make any damage much worse.
+While you’re outside take a look at the pointing and organise any necessary professional repairs, as frost will make any damage much worse.

 2. Inspect the roof

 Cracked or broken roof tiles can lead to all sorts of problems.
 A check, either from the ground or whilst safely up a ladder, could pre-empt trouble ahead.
 For any necessary repairs, call in a qualified contractor.